A Locals San Diego Travel Guide

 The Mediterranean-style hotel is also known as “the pink lady”.
 La Valencia is located atop the La Jolla Cove so it boasts panoramic views.
 This hotel looks like it belongs to the Amalfi Coast of Italy with a touch of Hollywood glamour.

-A luxurious boutique hotel located in Downtown, San Diego.
+A historic boutique hotel located in Downtown, San Diego.
 If you want to be centrally located near public transit then this is the hotel for you.
 It was completely updated a few years back.
 Their blend of historic charm and modern design makes this hotel so unique!

 The World Famous San Diego Zoo is home to over 3,500 species of animals.
 There are tons of activities for you to enjoy especially with your little ones.
 Make sure to take a ride on the Skyfari for sweeping views of the park (included in the ticket price).

-Balboa Park is the heart of San Diego.
+Balboa Park is well known as the heart of San Diego.
 This park covers 1200 acres and has multiple museums, a Japanese garden, and an organ Pavillion that puts on concerts year-round.
 My favorite part of the park has to be the botanical building.
 It’s been closed since 2020 so hopefully, it will be open soon.
 If you have the opportunity to visit, it’s quite stunning!
-I’ve written a complete insider’s blog post for all that Balboa Park has to offer.
-Check that out here for more information.
+I’ve written a complete insider’s blog post for all that Balboa Park has to offer so check that out for more information.

 Fun fact: Coronado was the inspiration for the “Emerald City” in The Wizard of Oz.
 The author, L. Frank Baum, had a summer home in Coronado where he wrote his famous novel around the corner from the historic Hotel Del Coronado.

 La Jolla translates to “the jewel” and it is just that – the jewel of San Diego.
-With sweeping coastline views, a beach that hundreds of sea-lions and seals call home, and beautiful coves to discover, you can easily spend a couple of days here.
+With sweeping coastline views, a beach that hundreds of sea lions and seals call home, and beautiful coves to discover, you can easily spend a couple of days here.
 Some of my favorite spots in La Jolla are:

 Gaslamp Quarter, Downtown San Diego

 A lively downtown neighborhood that is known for its nightlife.
-There is no shortage of clubs, cocktail lounges, and dive bars in the Gaslamp.
-Not only that, but some of the best dining options San Diego has to offer is located in the Gaslamp Quarter.
+There is no shortage of clubs, cocktail lounges, chic rooftops, and dive bars in the Gaslamp.
+Not only that, but some of the best dining options San Diego has to offer are located in the Gaslamp Quarter.
 Along with the Gaslamp Quarter, consider visiting Seaport Village.
 It’s a bit touristy but you can enjoy seaside shops, my favorite coffee place (portside coffee), the Midway Museum, and harbor views for days!

 It’s all in the name, one of the best places to catch a sunset in San Diego is Sunset Cliffs.
-Located on the border of Ocean Beach and Point Loma, this park has beautiful beaches (that are a trek to get to), a walking trail along the coast, and dramatic cliffside views.
+Located on the border of Ocean Beach and Point Loma, Sunset Cliffs has beautiful beaches (that are a trek to get to), a walking trail along the coast, tide pools, and dramatic cliffside views.
 During the summer months, this place can be pretty unbearable with crowds however if you’re visiting during the off-season you’ll witness this beautiful place as a San Diego local.

-Right near the airport this little island is great for sweeping views of downtown.
+Right near the airport, Harbor Island is a small island that has sweeping views of downtown.
 It’s a perfect spot for a picnic, walk, or just to post up in the evening to watch the city light up.
 The view pictured above was taken at Coasterra Restaurant which I highly recommend.
 Apart from Harbor Island is Shelter Island.
 Another great area is surrounded by a marina, seafood restaurants, a music venue, and even a Japanese Friendship Bell.
 Both Harbor Island and Shelter Island have the same vibe!

 Best Beaches in San Diego

-Located in a residential part of La Jolla, this beach is hands down my favorite beach in the entire world.
-It’s quieter than most of the San Diego beaches and my favorite part of this beach is the palapa built by surfers in the 1950s that is still intact today.
+Located in a residential part of La Jolla, Windandsea is hands down my favorite beach in the entire world.
+It’s quieter than most of the San Diego beaches (aside from summertime).
+The best part of this beach is the palapa built by surfers in the 1950s that is still intact today.
 It’s a prime spot for sunset chasing. would you just look at those views?

 La Jolla Shores